 I've built an app called Fork Freshness.
-Fair warning: this blog post will contain some blatant self-promotion for my new app.
-But in the process of building that app, I've learned some interesting things about how open source projects evolve over time.
-I've mostly been looking at Ruby projects in particular.
+In the process of building that app, I've learned some interesting things about how open source projects evolve over time.

 What Is Fork Freshness?